 Taxpayers have the option to either take the standard deduction or itemize, whichever is larger.
 This year, the standard deduction is $12,950 for single filers and married filers filing separately, $25,900 for married filers filing jointly and $19,400 for heads of household.
 Read more about filing jointly vs separately.

 Considering other ways to save on your tax bill

 Investing in your retirement accounts can help lower your taxable income.
 Retired taxpayers can typically have investments in many different retirement accounts, ranging from IRA’s, 401(k)s from various jobs, company plans, and just plain old savings.

 Furthermore, contributing to a Health Savings Account can also help you lower your taxable income.
 An HSA is a tax-exempt account used to pay or reimburse qualified medical expenses that generally would be eligible for the medical and dental expenses deduction.
 Contributions to an HSA grow interest tax free, and the account stays with you even if you change employers or leave the workforce.
 Unused funds carry over to the next year and there is no time limit on when the funds must be used, unlike a Flexible Spending Account, where funds are forfeited at the end of the year.
 You must have a high deductible health plan (health insurance) to be eligible to make contributions to an HSA.

-Mid-year tax planning tips
+Year-end tax planning tips